isananpro-arch/telco-churn-analysis/README.md

 * Recall
 * ROC-AUC

-The main focus was recall and overall churn prediction, rather than accuract alonce, since correctly identifying customers likely to churn is more valuable for retention efforts.
+The main focus was recall and overall churn prediction, rather than accuracu alone, since correctly identifying customers likely to churn is more valuable for retention efforts.

 ---